jukben/keyboardio-led-custom-palette/README.md

 ## Install

-To install this application [just grab a precompiled binary in releases](https://github.com/jukben/keyboardio-led-custom-palette/releases) (I'm supporting only Mac and Windows for now).
+To install this application [just grab a precompiled binary in releases](https://github.com/jukben/keyboardio-led-custom-palette/releases) (I'm supporting only Mac and Windows for now, with an experimental support of Linux/Debian).

 The other way is to build the application by your own – see [Contributing](#contributing).